 Substantially all governmental fund revenues are accrued.
 Property taxes are billed and collected within the same period in which the taxes are levied.
-Subsidies and grants to proprietary funds, which finance either capital or current operations, are reported as non-operating revenue.
-In applying GASB standards to grant revenues, the provider recognizes liabilities and expenses and the recipient recognizes receivables and revenue when the applicable eligibility requirements, including time requirements, are met.
+Subsidies and grants to proprietary funds, which finance either capital or current operations, are reported as non-operating revenue based on GASBS No. 33.
+In applying GASBS No. 33 to grant revenues, the provider recognizes liabilities and expenses and the recipient recognizes receivables and revenue when the applicable eligibility requirements, including time requirements, are met.
 Resources transmitted before the eligibility requirements are met are reported as advances by the provider and deferred revenue by the recipient.